-Operato r and Meaning Example and Result is true if both values are true nVar1 = nVar2 and nVar3; or Result is true if at least one value is true nVar1 = nVar2 or nVar3; xor Result is true if only one value is true nVar1 = nVar2 xor nVar3; not invert the logical value nVar1 = not nVar2; chained nVar1 nber of logical operators can be together. = nVar2 and nVar3 and nVar4; = nVar2 and nVar3 or nVar4; Logical operators are left-associative.
-For example, these two lines are equivalent. nVar1 = nVar2 and nVar3 or nVar4; nVar1 = (nVar2 and nVar3) or nVar4; value on operator precedes a value (it takes a ly on its right-hand side): = not nVar2; The following two lines are equivalent: nVar1 = not nVar1 and not nVar2; nVar1 = (not nVar1) and (not nVar2);
+Operator and Meaning Example and Result is true if both values are true nVar1 = nVar2 and nVar3; or Result is true if at least one value is true nVar1 = nVar2 or nVar3; xor Result is true if only one value is true nVar1 = nVar2 xor nVar3; not invert the logical value nVar1 = not nVar2; Any number of logical operators can be chained together. nVar1 = nVar2 and nVar3 and nVar4; nVar1 = nVar2 and nVar3 or nVar4; Logical operators are left-associative.
+For example, these two lines are equivalent. nVar1 = nVar2 and nVar3 or nVar4; nVar1 = (nVar2 and nVar3) or nVar4; The not operator precedes a value (it takes a value only on its right-hand side): nVar1 = not nVar2; The following two lines are equivalent: nVar1 = not nVar1 and not nVar2; nVar1 = (not nVar1) and (not nVar2);